Leondra Kruger: Judicial career

 On November 24, 2014, then Governor Jerry Brown announced the appointment of Kruger to the California Supreme Court.
-On her questionnaire for the high court position, Kruger acknowledged she had never before taken a deposition and that, “I have not tried any cases to verdict or judgment.”
+On her questionnaire for the high court position, Kruger acknowledged she had never before taken a deposition and that, "I have not tried any cases to verdict or judgment."
 Although she had no prior judicial experience, her selection was publicly praised by then-U.S. Attorney General Eric Holder, Obama's then-U.S. Solicitor General Donald B. Verrilli Jr., Obama's former Acting Solicitor General Neal Katyal, and former Solicitor General (under President George W. Bush) Paul Clement.

 Kruger was confirmed on December 29, 2014, and replaced Associate Justice Joyce L. Kennard, who retired.
 She was sworn in on January 5, 2015, and became the court's second African-American woman justice, following Janice Rogers Brown.
 At 38, she was the youngest appointee (Note: Other, younger members of the court in the past were elected: David S. Terry, at 32; Erskine Mayo Ross, at 34; Terry W. Ward, at 37; and Van R. Paterson, at 38.) to the court in recent years and the third youngest appointee to the court ever, after Hugh C. Murray and M. C. Sloss.
 In November 2015, Kruger delivered the annual Bernard E. Witkin lecture before the Los Angeles County Bar Association.

 On the court, Kruger has emerged as an incrementalist, stating that she views her role as, at least in part, "enhanc[ing] the predictability and stability of the law" to improve "public confidence and trust in the work of the courts."
 She is sometimes considered one of the swing votes when the court is occasionally divided, and is seen as a moderate liberal on the progressive-leaning seven-member court.

+In 2018, Kruger was retained by California voters to serve a full twelve-year term on the court, securing 72.8% of the vote.